Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 100 ECS Task is running but the application is not accessible through ALB.
 How will you troubleshoot?

-I will check:

-1. ECS Task status and Service events.
-2. Target Group health status.
-3. ALB listener and listener rules.
+First, I will check the ECS Service events and Task status.

-4. Target Group port and health check path.
+Then I will check the Target Group health and verify the health check path, port and protocol.

+After that, I will verify:

+ALB Listener and Listener Rules
-5. ALB Security Group.
+ALB Security Group
-6. ECS Task Security Group.
+ECS Task Security Group
-7. Container port mapping.
-8. CloudWatch container logs.
+ECS container port mapping
+ECS Task Definition
+Container/application logs in CloudWatch

-For example, if the application runs on port 5000, the ECS Task Security Group should allow port 5000 from the ALB Security Group.
+For example, if the application listens on port 5000, the ECS Task Security Group should allow port 5000 from the ALB Security Group.

+Finally, I will verify the application from inside the container if required and check the root cause from the logs.

 # 101 How will you deploy a new application version to ECS without downtime?

-First, I will build the new Docker image and push it to ECR.
+First, I will build the new Docker image and push it to Amazon ECR.

-Then:

-New Image → ECR → New Task Definition Revision → Update ECS Service → New Tasks Launch → Health Check → Old Tasks Stop
+Then I will create a new Task Definition revision with the new image and update the ECS Service.

-Using Rolling deployment, ECS gradually launches new Tasks and removes old Tasks after the new Tasks become healthy.
+With a rolling deployment, ECS launches new Tasks and waits for them to become healthy through the Target Group health checks before stopping the old Tasks, according to the configured deployment settings.

+New Image
+   ↓
+ECR
+   ↓
+New Task Definition Revision
+   ↓
+Update ECS Service
+   ↓
+New Tasks Launch
+   ↓
+Health Check
+   ↓
+Old Tasks Stop
+   ↓
+New Version Live

-For safer deployments, Blue/Green deployment can also be used.
+For deployments requiring safer traffic switching, Blue/Green deployment can also be used.

 # 102. A new ECS deployment has an issue.
 How will you roll back?

+I will first identify the issue from ECS Service events, Target Group health and application logs.

-I can update the ECS Service to use the previous working Task Definition revision.
+If the new deployment is causing the issue, I will roll back the ECS Service to the previous stable Task Definition revision.

-Flow:

-Current bad revision → Select previous Task Definition revision → Update Service → Previous version Tasks launch
+Bad Revision
+     ↓
+Previous Stable Revision
+     ↓
+Update ECS Service
+     ↓
+Previous Tasks Launch
+     ↓
+Health Check
+     ↓
+Traffic to Healthy Tasks

-If Blue/Green deployment is being used, traffic can be shifted back to the previous Blue environment during the rollback period.
+If Blue/Green deployment is being used, I can shift traffic back to the previous stable environment.

 # 103 Desired count is 3 and one ECS Task suddenly stops.
 What happens?